karimarttila/clojure/webstore-demo/replicant-nexus-datascript-webstore/README.md

                         (f-http/post system params)))
 ```

-I.e.: just make a http post now with the parameters.
+I.e.: make a http post with the parameters.

 An action example: